amoolyashanbhag/NUMI-MATH_CHATBOT/README.md

 # NUMI-MATH_CHATBOT
-A smart math chatbot that helps users solve equations, plot graphs, and practice problems interactively.
-It can generate questions, explain solutions step by step, and visualize concepts with graphs to make learning math easier and more fun.!
+Meet your math buddy!
+This chatbot can solve equations, plot cool graphs, and even quiz you with practice questions.
+Whether you’re stuck on a problem or just want to explore math in a fun way, it’s here to guide you step by step.